 Major referenced websites

 Index of Lexicographers

-Heming Yong is currently professor and president of Guangdong University of Finance, China with a doctoral degree from Macquarie University and titles of The New Century Extraordinary Talent by China’s Ministry of Education, Outstanding Expert for Special Government Allowances by China’s State Council, Honorary Professor from Murdoch University, and the International Achievement Alumni Award for Distinguished Service from Macquarie University.
-He was a visiting fellow at Oxford University and The University of Massachusetts and worked as Velux Visiting Professor at Aarhus University, Denmark.
+Heming Yong is currently professor and president of Guangdong University of Finance, China, with a doctoral degree from Macquarie University and titles of The New Century Extraordinary Talent by China’s Ministry of Education,utstanding Expert for Special Government Allowances by China’s State Council, Honorary Professor from Murdoch University and the International Achievement Alumni Award for Distinguished Service from Macquarie University.
+He was a visiting fellow at the University of Oxford and the University of Massachusetts and worked as Velux Visiting Professor at Aarhus University, Denmark.
 His areas of study include diachronic lexicography, communicative lexicography and translation studies.